-Hoards of these very compelling, hope-toting, cash-guzzling, totally baseless, new-age ideas, while appearing to be the answer to all our problems, are actually just stealing from the playbook of the old religions: give ‘em lovely ideas to cling to and tell ‘em everything is gonna be all right (so long as you chip in when the collection plate comes round).
+Hoards of very compelling, hope-toting, cash-guzzling, totally baseless, new-age IDEAS, while appearing to be the answer to all our problems, are actually just stealing from the playbook of the old religions: give ‘em lovely ideas to cling to and tell ‘em everything is gonna be all right (so long as you chip in when the collection plate comes round).
 Oh, this idea worship has been around a long, long time.
-And no better example exist than modern Christianity.
+And no better example exist than a particular idea inherent to modern Christianity.
 It was theologian Martin Luther (1483-1546), principal architect of the Protestant Reformation who said: “Whoever wants to be a Christian should tear the eyes out of his reason,” and, “Reason should be destroyed in all Christians.”
-He said much worse things than this, too, including a rather pointed rant referring to reason as “the Devil’s greatest whore […] eaten by scab and leprosy.”
+He more to say, too, including a rather pointed rant referring to reason as “the Devil’s greatest whore […] eaten by scab and leprosy.”
 (Erlangen Edition v.
 16, pp. 142-148).
 A real class act, that Luther!

 And that’s not to say that Faith is wrong, just that Real Faith means having the Faith that an earnest exploration of what you believe is mandated in the acknowledgment that the idea is good enough to have Faith in.
 If we are so threatened by fact-facing and critical thinking about our ideas, they must be pretty flimsy ideas to begin with.
 And if those ideas actually represent Truth, then surely an objective endeavor into True Understanding cannot thwart them.
 Who has considered that?